juerslab/software-edpdb/README.md

-# edPDB
+# EdPDB
+Edpdb: A Multi-Functional Tool for Protein Structure Analysis

-edPDB is a computer program for editing pdb format files.
+EdPDB is a computer program to handle PDB (Brookhaven Protein Databank) format coordinate files.
 It was written by X. Cai Zhang in Brian Matthews Lab at the University of Oregon.
 This repository is used for distribution of the Mac OS version of edPDB, and is maintained by Doug Juers.
 For the linux version of edPDB, please go [here.](https://github.com/cz-zhao-lab-ibp/edpdb)

 ## Utility
 edPDB can be used to perform **edits** and **calculations** on user **selected** atoms.
 Some simple examples are shown below.
 More extensive information is available in the [Wiki]( for this repository.